rolancon/confetti/README.md

 The inspiration for this functionality comes from a section in the [Turtle](https://www.w3.org/TR/turtle/#unlabeled-bnodes) manual - Turtle is a terse RDF triple language.

 ### Graph databases

+Graph databases have many similarities with triple stores.
+They model relations between terms.
+But instead of only 3 (potentially nested) terms in a triple, they can be of arbitrary length.
+Furthermore, the terms (_nodes_ in graph terminology) can be annotated with a label or key-value pairs.
+Also, the paths between nodes (_edges_ in graph terminology) can be annotated with a label or key-value pairs.
+Lastly, the edges between the nodes can be either simple or directed.